bcourter/bcourter.github.io/_posts/nTopology/2020-05-18-ntopology-live-fdm.md

 ---
 title: nTop Live&#58; Functional Toolpath Design for FDM/FFF
-tags: nTopology SDF TwoBody Video Stratasys
+tags: nTop SDF TwoBody Video Stratasys
 ---

 This video shows how to make FDM/FFF infill, featuring the zigs and the zags: